BeckResearchLab/nomelt/README.md

 - `output_dir` is the path to the output directory.
 If the directory does not exist, it will be created.
 Results are dumped here
 - `model_path` is the path to the NOMELT model directory.
 This should be the directory containing the `pytorch_model.bin` file you got from Zenodo.
 - `config_file` is the path to the config.yaml file.
 This is the config file that controls the behavior of the script.
 See below for details.

+The following subsections describe the steps that can be enabled.

 ### To produce a single translation of an input sequence
 This produces the most likely translation of the input sequence, on average, according to the model. __Enable Step 1__ and configure the number of beams and max length of the sequence.
 Input the input sequence as a string to the script.
 It produces an output file "beam_search_sequence.txt" with the translation.